 \end{abstract}

-%\pacs{Valid PACS appear here}% PACS, the Physics and Astronomy

-% Classification Scheme.

-%\keywords{Suggested keywords}%Use showkeys class option if keyword

-%display desired

-\maketitle

 In conventional wide-field fluorescence microscopy, the resolution of the system is half the wavelength of light due to the Abbe diffraction limit.
 With an ever growing need to image minuscule objects especially in life sciences, several super-resolution microscopies have been realized.
 Structured illumination microscopy (SIM) \cite{Gustafsson2000,Gustafsson2005,Zeng2015,Heintzmann1999, Heintzmann2006} is a wide-field technique in which a fine illumination pattern such as a sinusoidal standing wave is used to generate \emph{Moir$\acute{e}$ fringes} in the observed image \cite{Heintzmann1999, Heintzmann2006}.
 The high spatial frequency content is mathematically reconstructed from a series of images acquired by shifting the pattern.
 Using a non-linear version of SIM, theoretically unlimited resolution can be achieved \cite{Gustafsson2005}.
 However, high levels of illumination intensity are required, which can subject the sample to significant damage due to thermal effects.
 Moreover, it has been found that resolution beyond the classical diffraction limit by a factor greater than $2$, can be realized when an object is illuminated by surface plasmons \cite{Wei2010,Zeng2014}.

 Current-drive plasmon instabilities have mainly been studied in the context of ionized gases for a long time \cite{Mikh2003}.
 An analogous activity leads to generation of plasmons in solid-state devices that has resulted in many interesting applications in the far-infrared frequency region \cite{Kempa1991,Dyakonov1993, Dyakonov1996, Popov2005, Otsuji2006, Dyakonov2005,Stern1967a, Allen1977,Hofstetter2002, Dyer_2016, Wu2015}.
 More importantly and interestingly, the spatial frequency response of the device can be tuned by varying the gate voltage \cite{Fatimy2010, Rabbaa2011}.
 In this paper, a nanometer-scale imaging technique is proposed in which subwavelength plasmons generated by a current in the transistor channel, that can be tuned by controlling gate voltage, form the illumination pattern required for SIM.
 The configuration effectively creates a much larger observable spatial frequency region as compared to a freespace far-infrared (terahertz) wave.
 Due to the linear nature of the scheme, resolution of up to two orders of magnitude beyond the diffraction limit can be obtained with a weak field intensity, resulting in minimum damage to the sample.
 In contrast to the metal based SIM where the plasmonic wavelength is fixed by a determined structure \cite{Wei2010}, we can control the period of the plasmonic pattern by varying the gate voltage.
 Additionally, in comparison with graphene based SIM \cite{Zeng2014,Zeng2017}, our scheme uses surface current to excite the plasmons, which does not require any wavevector matching mechanism, such as gratings, and can be realized in experiment more easily.